perfanalytics/pose2sim/README.md

   1. Find your `Pose2Sim\Empty_project`, copy-paste it where you like and give it the name of your choice.
   2. Edit the `User\Config.toml` file as needed, **especially regarding the path to your project**.
-  3. Populate the `raw-2d`folder with your camera images or videos.
+  3. Populate the `raw-2d`folder with your videos.

        <pre>
        Project